TN423/ProductsAPI/README.md

 - Scaled horizontally using an **NGINX** load balancer
 - Deployed at low cost using **AWS** EC2 T2micros
-- Tested response times and user throughput using **Loader.io** *Note This project was originally deployed on AWS, but has since been spun down
+- Tested response times and user throughput using **Loader.io**

 ## Technologies Used
 - [React](https://reactjs.org/)